 Weeklong Seminars are held every 6 months and consist of 4-5 day programs of lectures, and workshops, together with cultural and social activities.
 CBG Weeklong Seminars will be focused on a specific theme related to Cultural Diplomacy and German intercultural relations.

-The speakers during the Seminar will include leading figures and experts from international politics, the diplomatic community and civil society from across the world.
-These speakers will include number of individuals from the ICD Advisory Board; to learn more about the ICD Advisory Board please click here
+Seminar Speakers - The speakers during the Seminar will include leading figures and experts from international politics, the diplomatic community and civil society from across the world.
+These speakers will include number of individuals from the ICD Advisory Board; to learn more about the ICD Advisory Board please click here.

 If you would like to reserve a position please click on the link below and fill out the online application form: